Jyotipanwar1/Customer--Segmentation/README.md

 To calculate recency, we need to choose a date point from which we evaluate how many days ago was the customer's last purchase.

 # Meaningful Finding
-Special group
-Group of 2009 Dec, have a high retention rate, keep remaining around 20 - 40 %
+* Special Group of 2009 Dec, have a high retention rate, keep remaining around 20 - 40 %
-Group of 2010 Dec, have a relatively low retention rate that keeping under 12 % afterward Special period
+* Group of 2010 Dec, have a relatively low retention rate that keeping under 12 % afterward Special period
-All groups have a significant increase in retention rate in Oct, Nov 2010, and Nov 2011, we believe it may be related to the Black Friday events.
+* All groups have a significant increase in retention rate in Oct, Nov 2010, and Nov 2011, we believe it may be related to the Black Friday events.
 Special trend
-A notable increase in the retention of the group after Jan 2011 can be observed from the cohort analysis.
+* A notable increase in the retention of the group after Jan 2011 can be observed from the cohort analysis.
+ *  Scatterplots display various insights: 1.low recency has high frequency and few customers has low recency and high frequency 2.low recency has high monetary value and few customers has high recency and high monetary value.
+These one two are very seldom buyers but induce more wealth 3.Some with low frequeny and high monetary values.
+* Skewness and Kurtosis shows that frequency and monetary value are columns with thick tails and high skewness due to extreme outliers.
+** Customer segments with RFM Model**
+Before moving to customer segments, Let's see the application of Pareto Principle – commonly referred to as the 80-20 rule on our dataset by applying it to our RFM variables.

+Pareto’s rule says 80% of the results come from 20% of the causes.

+Similarly, 20% customers contribute to 80% of your total revenue.
+Let's verify that because that will help us know which customers to focus on when marketing new products.

+Applying 80-20 rule
 # Data Cleaning and preprocessing
 * Checked for missing data.Filled the null CustomerID values with 10 frequent values and equally distributed them.
 * Removed duplicate data records.